-Pterygium is often referred to as Surfer’s Eye because it is largely linked to ultraviolet exposure and most often diagnosed in people who spend a lot of time outdoors.
+Pterygium is often referred to as Surfer’s Eye because it is largely linked to ultraviolet light exposure.
+This eye condition is most often diagnosed in people who spend a lot of time outdoors.
 It occurs when a growth of tissue forms on the outer layer of your eye.
 While it is not a serious condition, a pterygium can cause discomfort and impact your vision.

 A pterygium is a growth of tissue that can affect one eye or both and people of all ages.
 It begins on the conjunctiva, the clear outer layer that covers the white part of your eye, and can grow onto the cornea, the part of the eye that helps focus light onto the retina so you can see clearly.

 While it may not impact your sight in its early stages, if left untreated, a pterygium can spread over the front surface of your eye and cause blurred or double vision.

-To avoid a pterygium, wear sunglasses when spending time outdoors to protect your eyes from sun damage and environmental irritants, and use over-the-counter eye drops (artificial tears) when your eyes are dry, red, or irritated.
+To avoid pterygium, wear sunglasses when spending time outdoors.
+Protect your eyes from sun damage and environmental irritants.
+Use over-the-counter eye drops (artificial tears) when your eyes are dry, red, or irritated.

-At The EyeDoctors Optometrists, our doctors perform comprehensive eye exams using the latest technology available.
+At The EyeDoctors Optometrists, our Kansas doctors perform comprehensive eye exams using the latest technology available.
 Our expert team specializes in eye conditions and can help you determine the best treatment for your unique eyes.

-During this painless, outpatient procedure, your doctor will remove the pterygium and replace it with a conjunctival or amniotic membrane graft.
+During this painless, outpatient procedure, your doctor will perform pterygium removal and replace it with a conjunctival or amniotic membrane graft.
 We use amniotic membranes in reconstructive eye surgery because of their biological properties that promote wound healing.

 Pterygium is a common eye condition that can affect all members of your family.
 At The EyeDoctors Optometrists, we provide expert, compassionate eye care and treat eye conditions for patients of all ages.
-If you believe you or your loved one may have a pterygium, schedule an exam today.
+If you believe you or your loved one may have a pterygium, schedule an exam today!